nrfconnect/sdk-nrf/samples/bluetooth/mesh/silvair_enocean/README.rst

 Overview
 ********

-The Bluetooth mesh Silvair EnOcean sample demonstrates how to set up mesh client model applications, and control LEDs with the Bluetooth mesh using the :ref:`bt_mesh_onoff_readme` and :ref:`bt_mesh_lvl_readme` with use of an EnOcean switch.
+The Bluetooth Mesh Silvair EnOcean sample demonstrates how to set up mesh client model applications, and control LEDs with the Bluetooth Mesh using the :ref:`bt_mesh_onoff_readme` and :ref:`bt_mesh_lvl_readme` with use of an EnOcean switch.
 To display any functionality, the sample must be paired with a device with the :ref:`bluetooth_mesh_light_lc` sample running in the same mesh network.

 In both samples, devices are nodes with a provisionee role in a mesh network.
 Provisioning is performed using the `nRF Mesh mobile app`_.
-This mobile application is also used to configure key bindings, and publication and subscription settings of the Bluetooth mesh model instances in the sample to enable them to communicate with the servers.
+This mobile application is also used to configure key bindings, and publication and subscription settings of the Bluetooth Mesh model instances in the sample to enable them to communicate with the servers.

 The Generic OnOff Client model and the Generic Level Client model are used for manipulating the Generic OnOff state and Generic Level state associated with the Generic OnOff Server model and Generic Level Server model respectively.
 The Silvair EnOcean sample implements the Silvair EnOcean Proxy Server model that instantiates the Generic OnOff Client and the Generic Level Client models.